Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Allow your child to keep the arm in the most comfortable position until you get medical help.

 You can also put an ice pack on your child's elbow.
 But if your child resists, don't insist.
-Be careful not to move your child's arm from his or her most comfortable position.
+Be careful not to move your child's arm from the most comfortable position.

 The doctor may place a sling or splint on your child's arm to wear until all pain is gone.
 If your child can move the arm normally without pain soon after treatment, a sling or a splint is not needed.

-Although your child heals quickly, he or she has a greater chance of having another radial head subluxation, especially in the first few weeks after being injured.
+Although your child heals quickly, they have a greater chance of having nursemaid's elbow again, especially in the first few weeks after being injured.

-Be sure to follow your doctor's directions on how to care for your child after a radial head subluxation.
+Be sure to follow your doctor's directions on how to care for your child after nursemaid's elbow.

 Current as of: